-Hardware and software needed to access the Internet.
+Which Hardware and software is required to access the Internet

 Hardware and Software needed to access Internet